02:00

 commit id: "aad87f1"

-• Create a branch from develop with your section and your lastname, ie it-gabriel
+Github Desktopfuzzy-octo-quarto-book, URL : https://github.com/JulienLebranchu/fuzzy-octo-quarto-bookdevelopdevelop with your section and your lastname, ie it-gabriel05:00

 - ...